MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 The number of SQL statements tracked by the debugger can be configured in the [!INCLUDE[server](includes/server.md)].
 The default value is 10.

 > [!NOTE]
-> For [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, the [!INCLUDE[server](includes/server.md)] instance has several configuration settings that control the SQL statistics that are gathered and then displayed in the debugger, like whether long running SQL statements or SQL statements are shown.
+> For [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, the [!INCLUDE[server](includes/server.md)] instance has several configuration settings that control the SQL statistics.
+These statistics are gathered and then displayed in the debugger, like whether long running SQL statements or SQL statements are shown.
 Check the server configuration if you don't see the insights that you expect in the debugger.
 For more information, see [Configuring Business Central Server](../administration/configure-server-instance.md#Development).

 ## NonDebuggable attribute